 And that’s that!
 You’re now equipped with everything you need to know about how to get your MED badge in Colorado.

-Now go apply for a cannabis job on Vangst Gigs!
+Now go find cannabis jobs near you on Vangst GIGS!

 Contact CustomerSuccess@vangst.com and access the app to get started today!